bfalkowski/BadRep/task.md

 - CLI-first approach with CI integration
 - Calculator-based baseline projects for consistent testing
 - Comprehensive bug taxonomy with 6 categories and 30+ templates
+- Ground truth logging in JSONL format for reproducibility

 **Technical Choices**:
 - CLI Framework: Click (implemented and working)